apache/couchdb-documentation/src/intro/security.rst

   </{db}/{docid}>`) documents that they own

-These draconian rules are necessary since CouchDB cares about its users' personal information and takes not to disclose it to just anyone.
-Often, user documents contain system information like `login`, `password hash` and `roles`, apart from sensitive personal information like: real name, email, phone, special internal identifications and more.
+These draconian rules are necessary since CouchDB cares about its users' personal information and will not disclose it to just anyone.
+Often, user documents contain system information like `login`, `password hash` and `roles`, apart from sensitive personal information like real name, email, phone, special internal identifications and more.
 This is not information that you want to share with the World.